aaossa/Computer-Security-Algorithms/README.md

 * **Rainbow Table Hash Chain** Can you use a rainbow table to recover a password?

+* **ECDSA Nonce Recovery** Nonce reuse leading to private key recovery, this time with elliptic curves

 * **Intro to Hashing** Hashing is a vital concept in cryptography

 * **Intro to PGP** Can you use PGP programatically?